Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Numerical results

 We conclude our study by reporting the optimal solutions found by all the optimization frameworks and for all initial guesses.
 We consider the different solutions with the same objective function value to be equivalent.
 We report that all optimizers found the same solution up to a relative difference $10^{-5}$.

 The OPF problems are non-convex and thus different local minimums can be reached from different starting points.
-We report that the relative difference between the solutions for any given optimizer using different initial guesses is up to $10^{-5}$.
-The optimizers thus converged to the same solution, no matter which starting point was used (but it is the case that for poor initial guess the optimizer might not converge at all as can be seen in Tables~\ref{tab:OPFobjectiveStart4}, \ref{tab:OPFobjectiveStart5}, \ref{tab:OPFobjectiveStart6}, \ref{tab:OPFobjectiveStart7}, \ref{tab:OPFobjectiveStart8}, \ref{tab:OPFobjectiveStart9} and \ref{tab:OPFobjectiveStart10}). \pgfplotstableread{ case start1 start2 start3 reldiff case1951rte 81737.6752 81739.9887 81743.3482 6.9405E-05 case2383wp 1868511.958 1868511.763 1868511.763 1.04415E-07 case2736sp 1307883.127 1307883.129 1307883.143 1.23864E-08 case2737sop 777632.4806 777629.2991 777632.282 4.09128E-06 case2746wop 1208279.973 1208280.383 1208279.85 4.40875E-07 case2746wp 1631775.167 1631775.09 1631775.134 4.66976E-08 case2868rte 79795.0327 79834.7419 79795.1175 0.00049764 case2869pegase 134000.5066 134000.0449 134000.2535 3.44552E-06 case3012wp 2591707.545 2591707.707 2591706.642 4.10888E-07 case3120sp 2142703.724 2142703.724 2142703.724 0 case3375wp 7412043.306 7412043.703 7412041.01 3.63328E-07 case6468rte 86829.0185 86829.0493 86829.0511 3.75451E-07 case6470rte 98405.2172 98397.8845 98347.192 0.000590004 case6495rte 106321.5535 106316.6048 106325.7928 8.64211E-05 case6515rte 109823.7339 109823.8156 109824.5912 7.80615E-06 case9241pegase 315911.5679 315912.6369 315914.9302 1.06432E-05 case\_ACTIVSg2000 1228487.864 1228487.971 1228488.315 3.67118E-07 case\_ACTIVSg10k 2485898.739 2485898.738 2485898.738 4.82723E-10 case13659pegase 386106.6163 386260.6209 386205.196 0.000398865 }\OPFtableStartBeltistos
+We report that the relative difference $(\max(f)-\min(f))/\max(f)$ between the solutions for any given optimizer using different initial guesses is up to $10^{-5}$.
+The optimizers thus converged to the same solution, no matter which starting point was used (but it is the case that for poor initial guess the optimizer might not converge at all as can be seen in Tables~\ref{tab:OPFobjectiveStart4}, \ref{tab:OPFobjectiveStart5}, \ref{tab:OPFobjectiveStart6}, \ref{tab:OPFobjectiveStart7}, \ref{tab:OPFobjectiveStart8}, \ref{tab:OPFobjectiveStart9} and \ref{tab:OPFobjectiveStart10}). \pgfplotstableread{ case start1 start2 start3 reldiff case1951rte 81737.6751 81737.6751 81737.6751 0 case2383wp 1868170.428 1868170.428 1868170.428 0 case2736sp 1308014.964 1308014.964 1308014.964 0 case2737sop 777727.6693 777727.6693 777727.6693 0 case2746wop 1208258.467 1208258.467 1208258.467 0 case2746wp 1631707.88 1631707.88 1631707.88 0 case2868rte 79794.6792 79794.6782 79794.6782 1.25322E-08 case2869pegase 133999.2878 133999.2878 133999.2878 0 case3012wp 2591706.499 2591706.499 2591706.499 0 case3120sp 2142703.719 2142703.719 2142703.719 0 case3375wp 7412072.168 7412072.168 7412072.168 0 case6468rte 86829.0187 86829.0187 86829.0187 0 case6470rte 98345.4922 98345.4922 98345.4922 0 case6495rte 106283.3729 106283.3717 106283.3717 1.12906E-08 case6515rte 109804.2302 109804.2302 109804.2302 0 case9241pegase 315913.21 315911.5551 315911.5558 5.23846E-06 case\_ACTIVSg2000 1228892.065 1228892.065 1228892.065 0 case\_ACTIVSg10k 2485898.704 2485898.704 2485898.704 0 case13659pegase 386106.5599 386106.5599 386106.5381 5.64611E-08 case\_ACTIVSg25k 6017830.462 6017830.462 6017830.462 1.66173E-11 case\_ACTIVSg70k 16439499.16 16439499.16 16439499.16 9.73266E-11 case21k 2592559.438 2592559.438 2592559.438 0 case42k 2592935.865 2592935.865 2592935.865 0 case99k 2594671.48 2594671.48 2594671.48 0 case193k 2596369.957 2596369.957 2596369.957 0 }\OPFtableStartBeltistos